 CRIME: The predominant forms of crime in Luxembourg are non-violent.
-Such crimes include the theft of valuables through snatching of purses/bags, and breaking and entering of unoccupied homes.
+Common crimes include the theft of valuables through purse/bag snatching, and breaking and entering of unoccupied homes.
 Crime is more pronounced in Luxembourg City, especially at bus terminals and the main train station and its surroundings.
-Street robbery can turn violent if the victim is isolated and cannot seek help from by-passers.
+Street robbery can turn violent if the victim is isolated and cannot seek help from passers-by.
 You should take common-sense precautions while in Luxembourg; be vigilant with your personal belongings and refrain from carrying visible jewelry and more cash than necessary.
 Pickpockets often operate in teams, usually one team member distracts the victim while another empties the pockets or bag.
 You should be especially careful when taking the train to/from Brussels; theft of backpacks, laptops, or other valuables regularly occurs on this route.

 Luxembourg has many public parks that are safe during the daylight hours, though the volume of low-level drug vending has increased in some of the city parks.
 You should avoid these parks after dark, though, because they pose a higher risk.
 During the summer season, you should be particularly alert to purse snatchings and confidence scams against tourists.
 Incidents of petty crime spike during the annual “Schueberfouer,” a three-week event held every summer.